 Re: CAHA Permitted Tryout Dates Update

-Tier 2 regular season team formation and player contracts (bilaterally binding) shall be permitted effective 10/1/20.
-This will supersede the previously posted Tier 1 tryout dates, as well as the Tier 1 unilateral team formation/player rostering policy issued by CAHA on July 19, 2020.
-What this means is that players choosing to recommit to a Tier 1 team on/after 11/20/20 without an on-ice tryout will be bound to that team subject to the terms/conditions of player contract they enter into, and CAHA/USAH rostering rules and guidelines.
+Tier 2 regular season team formation and player contracts (bilaterally binding) shall be permitted effective 11/20/20, and per previously posted league tryout dates.
+What this means is that players choosing to commit to a Tier 2 team on/after 11/20/20 without an on-ice tryout will be bound to that team subject to the terms/conditions of player contract they enter into, and CAHA/USAH rostering rules and guidelines.
 Additionally, Tier 2 tournament rosters will not be approved after 11/20/20.

 CAHA Out of State Travel Policy and Permit

 This past Saturday, August 8, 2020, CAHA convened a Special Meeting to discuss potential out-of-state travel by member teams and the feasibility of the same.
 The end result was the Board's adoption of a COVID Out-of-State Travel Permit Policy whereby under very specific instances CAHA would approve rosters for team's seeking to participate in USA Hockey sanctioned events outside California wherever they may be permitted by the Event Host's State/County/Local COVID protocols and guidelines.
 Attached is the copy of the adopted policy and associated CAHA COVID Travel Permit Application.

 I would like to make it abundantly clear, that the aforementioned COVID travel policy in no way means that local associations (Clubs) are required to issue team/tournament rosters as described in the attached policy, but may do so or NOT at their own discretion as the decision to roster a team (tournament or regular season) is ALWAYS a Club/Association decision.